dylane1999/nlp-review-models/README.md

 # nlp-review-models
-- a series of models to attempt to identify fake reviews in a given amazon electronics reivew dataset
+- a series of models to attempt to identify pos/neg &fake reviews in a given amazon electronics reivew dataset